Chiantishire (Succession): Critical reception

 "Chiantishire" received widespread critical acclaim, with reviewers praising Armstrong's writing, Mylod's direction, and the episode's performances and emotional stakes.
 Roxana Hadadi of The A.V.
 Club gave the episode an A, describing it as "a true symphony of horrendous family dynamics, poisonous ambition, and people using and abusing each other over and over and over."
 Hadadi particularly praised the economy of Armstrong's script, writing, "you could argue any of these interactions was the most important to understanding where these characters are now and where they're going next."
 Michael Hogan of The Guardian felt the episode was the series' "most horrifying" to date, praising the performances of both Harriet Walter – as "delightfully bitchy" – and Kieran Culkin, for depicting Roman's "cocky bravado [fall] away to reveal the little boy beneath."

-Noel Murray of The New York Times praised the "intense and emotional" dinner meeting between Kendall and Logan, and remarked on the episode's illustration of how Logan's "combination of greed, envy and paranoia has been passed on to his children."
+Noel Murray of The New York Times praised the "intense and emotional" dinner meeting between Kendall and Logan, and felt the episode illustrated how Logan's "combination of greed, envy and paranoia has been passed on to his children."
 Ben Travers of IndieWire was slightly less positive: he praised Culkin's performance during the episode's comedic climax, writing that the actor's "burrowing-under-the-table mortification makes for an indelible image," but criticized the episode's pace for constraining too many narrative developments into a short timeframe.
 He wrote: "At 64 minutes, 'Chiantishire' is bulkier than your typically tight Succession entry. [...]
 It lumbers a bit, as it moves between emotionally weighty back-and-forths.
 In another season, any of the bombs being dropped may have been given a little more space to detonate."

 Alan Sepinwall of Rolling Stone wrote that the episode "crackles with tragicomic energy, featuring some of the funniest and saddest moments of the whole season."
 Sepinwall also singled out the scene between Logan and Kendall for praise, describing it as "on another level from everything else in the hour" and "one of the best [moments] of the whole series."
 He likened the episode overall to "a dry run for a version of Succession in which Kendall is no longer around."
 Philippa Snow of The Independent gave the episode 5 out of 5 stars, calling it "delightfully peculiar" and suggesting that its heightened pace and location choices would satisfy viewers who felt that earlier episodes in the season "have felt circular or been confined to the boardroom."
 Similarly, Sophie Gilbert of The Atlantic, who had previously criticized the first seven episodes of the season for feeling "stuck" and lacking dramatic stakes, wrote that the episode "finally [...] gave some texture to the characters after seven-plus hours of insults, sniping, marital froideur, and dick jokes."
 She concluded her review by writing, "'Chiantishire' was Succession at its best: savage, brutal, bleak."